karenhjw/meghna-hugo/exampleSite/content/english/blog/boiling-mind-project.md

 title = "Boiling Mind Project "

 +++
 BoilingMind is an embodied performance project based on artistic practices and multi-disciplinary collaborations (Session House dancer team, HCI researchers, and wearable computing researchers).
 We are guided by an interest in the link between performers and audience members, and the wider question of what makes live performance special.
-This project was supported by JST CREST and now continues in the JST Moonshot.
+This project is supported by JST CREST and  JST Moonshot programs.

 #### Project Description